+- PERFORMANCE RIGHTS

-Interests in shares and performance rights Nil ordinary shares in McPherson's Limited 2,541,000 performance rights
+Nil ordinary shares in

+- McPherson's Limited

+- > 2,541,000 performance rights

-GRANT W. PECK, B. Bus, CA - Independent Non-Executive Director
+GRANT W. PECK B. Bus, CA

+Independent Non-Executive Director

-Mr. Peck was appointed an Independent Non-Executive director of McPherson's Limited on 14 December 2017.
+EXPERTISE AND EXPERIENCE Mr. Peck was appointed an Independent Non-Executive Director of McPherson's Limited on 14 December 2017.
 With effect from 20 February 2018, Mr. Peck was appointed a member and Chairman of the Board's Audit, Risk Management and Compliance Committee, and a member of the Board's Nomination and Remuneration Committee.